Contributed By Jones Walker LLP

 While such regulations have been adopted and are prevalent throughout Louisiana, they are most restrictive in the City of New Orleans and the Parish of East Baton Rouge.
 Although Louisiana is heavily industrialized, zoning regulations are also generally restrictive with regard to industrial uses.

-Local governing authorities are primarily responsible for regulating the development and use of real estate.
+development and use of real estate.
 A planning commission and board of zoning adjustments are typically empowered under the local ordinance to administer the zoning and land use laws discussed in 4.1 Legislative and Governmental Controls Applicable to Design, Appearance and Method of Construction, as well as the subdivision regulations discussed below.

 Louisiana Revised Statutes Annotated Section 33:5051 requires that real estate must be surveyed and platted before the owner can sell off lots or squares.
 An owner of land within a subdivision may not transfer a portion of a subdivided lot without approval from the planning commission of a plat of resubdivision.
 If a landowner attempts to transfer property that is not properly subdivided, state law provides for a monetary penalty, and the local parish or municipality may enjoin the transfer.
 There are restrictions on the use of property that is not properly subdivided; for example, a parish or municipality may withhold the issuance of a building permit.